Triston Casas Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Rays have the fourth-ranked team ERA across all MLB pitching staffs (3.83).
+- The Rays have a 3.82 team ERA that ranks third across all league pitching staffs.

-- Rays pitchers combine to allow 145 home runs (1.1 per game), the third-fewest in baseball.
+- Rays pitchers combine to allow the third-fewest home runs in baseball (146 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.